1. Section 1

 Tracy: Okay, so I should note down that the problem is that your landlord wants to raise your rent?
 And when did you first move in?

 Customer: Yes, well, the contract began on August 1 and ... oh ... hang on ... sorry that's the ending date.
 We actually moved in on February 1.

 Before you listen to the rest of the conversation, you have some time to look at questions 8 to 10.
 Now listen carefully and answer questions 8 to 10.

 Tracy: Okay, good.
 Now it need be you will have to send a letter to the Rental Tenancy Board but as I said first let us approach your landlord on your behalf and see if we can work out the problem before it gets to that situation.
 I'd be very surprised if you have to send a letter.
 95% of these kinds of problems get solved early on.

 Tracy: Now, if you have any problems you need to discuss, feel free to come in and talk with the General Manager.
 In the meantime, if you would just wait until we receive an answer from your landlord.
 We'll be able to then plan our next step.

 Customer: Is there anything else I could be doing?

-Tracy: Well, you could write a letter to the RTB listing all the advances that happened from your point of view but as I say hold on to it, don't send it unless we have to.
+Tracy: Well, you could write a letter to the RTB listing all the events as the happened -- from your point of view -- but, as I say, hold on to it, don't send it ... unless we have to...
 Well, that's about it for now.
 Thanks for your call.
 I'm sure we can sort this out.